ArduPilot/ardupilot_wiki/dev/source/docs/using-DFU-to-load-bootloader.rst

 dfu-util tool
 =============

-This is a Linux command line DFU programming tool.
+This is a command line DFU programming tool.
 On Linux machines with apt you can install it using:

  sudo apt-get install dfu-util